-First and foremost, a Doberman is NOT a Golden Retreiver with pointy ears.
+A Doberman is NOT a Golden Retriever with pointy ears.
 Rather, a Doberman is a guard dog, bred to protect and serve its owner.
 For this reason alone, a Doberman is not the breed for everyone.

-If you are looking to purchase a puppy and then do with it as you please, based upon something as fleeting as a “Google” education in the Breed… keep looking.
+If you are looking to purchase a puppy and then do with it as you please, based upon something as fleeting as a “Google” education, a memory from childhood, or what you saw on Animal Planet, then keep looking.
 We are not the breeders for you.
 Unlike commercial breeders, or breeders that make a living selling puppies, we do not breed to sell puppies.
 Rather, we breed for us, and to produce quality that will carry the breed forward into the future.

 If you contact us with a laundry list of what you expect the dog to do for you, don’t hold your breath waiting for a response, because there won’t be one.

-If you contact us wanting the genetically perfect animal, with perfect conformation, that you intend to spay or neuter… I suggest you seek a puppy from the animal rights idiot who espouses the “Spay/ Neuter everything” agenda, because we have will never place a dog with you.
-As a fact, in 2012 breeders of quality are an endangered species.
+If you contact us wanting the genetically perfect animal, with perfect conformation, that you intend to spay or neuter, I suggest you seek a puppy from the animal rights idiot who espouses the “Spay/ Neuter everything” agenda, because we will never place a dog with you.
+As a fact, in this day and age, breeders of quality are an endangered species.

 Logres is committed to breeding healthy sound Dobermans of excellent breed type, who exemplify the great attributes of this wonderful breed.
 As you can see from our website, we have a specific look that we prefer, which fits within the breed standard.
 Other breeders may interpret the standard a bit differently, we believe that doing so healthy for the breed as a whole, and wish all breeders well.

-With respect to health testing, as most of you reading this know, there are new tests popping up every day, which open a huge can of worms for breeders, prompting an update to this page.
+With respect to health testing, as most of you reading this know, there are new tests popping up every day, which open a huge can of worms for breeders, prompting constant updates to this page.
 Many of these so called “tests” are rushed to use before any peer reviewed published research.
 Over time they prove to be useless in the context of making breeding decisions.

 Some tests have value in a breeding program, some do not.
 Dr. Greenwood is a physician.
 Unlike many breeders who lack his formal medical education, we do the tests that we feel are predictive of what a dog will transmit, based upon current published, peer-reviewed science.
 We then use those test results in the manner intended, i.e., they are part of the complex puzzle of a living creature.
 If you wish to purchase a dog from us, we will disclose all relevant testing of all dogs in our pedigree.
 Unfortunately, as of this date veterinary medical science simply does not offer the guarantees that the American public would like.
 It is simply not possible to produce a genetically perfect dog, it never has been possible, and likely never will be possible.
 Living creatures are simply too complex.

 The issue is really about making intelligent choices with the science and data we have, and not running off half-cocked, which will do great damage to our breed.
-It would be wonderful if building the perfect animal was as simple as people thought, but it is not possible to produce a genetically perfect living thing; God herself can not do it.With respect to the new test developed by Dr. Meurs at WSU, here is a link from DSNN (Dog Show News Network) … regarding the Genetic Mutation Testing Service for Doberman Pinscher Dilated Cardiomyopathy offered by Washington State University / Dr. Meurshttp:// www.vetmed.wsu.edu/deptsVCGL/Doberman/index.aspx
+It would be wonderful if building the perfect animal was as simple as people thought, but it is not possible to produce a genetically perfect living thing.

-We breed few litters and make every effort to produce happy, healthy ambassadors for the Doberman breed.
-When/ if health issues pop up, we stand behind our dogs.
+We breed very few litters and make every effort to produce happy, healthy ambassadors for the Doberman breed.
+When/ if health issues pop up, we replace the dog.
 We also try to communicate the health concern to all involved.
-Because of the huge responsibility we feel for each and every puppy produced that descends from our dogs, we almost never allow our dogs to be used at stud.
+Because of the huge responsibility we feel for each and every puppy produced that descends from our dogs, we almost never allow our dogs to be used at stud or bred.
 Turning people away is not intended to be an insult, nor is it a reflection on the dog or the owner, though many take it as such.
 It is simply a reflection of our awareness that there are limits to our time and resources and the number dogs we can realistically be responsible for.

 We feel a responsibility for each and every puppy that descends from our dogs and try to do our best to support our fellow breeders.
 To that end, in addition to frequent updates on this website, for years we owned and supported DSNN www.DogShowNewsNetwork.com as a place for the civil informed exchange of information about the breed and dogs in general (with a searchable database).
 Recently we have come to feel that it is simply not possibly to have civil informed discussion, so we no longer publich DSNN (though we retained the archives).